indimail/indimail-virtualdomains/.github/README-indimail.md

 The method describe above is a global SPAM filter.
 It will happen for all users, unless you use something like **envrules** to unset **SPAMFILTER** environment variable.
 You can use **envrules** to set **SPAMFILTER** for few specific email addresses.
 You can refer to the chapter [Envrules](#envrules) for more details.

 There is another way you can do spam filtering - during local delivery (you could do for remote delivery, but what would be the point?).
 IndiMail allows you to call an external program during local/remote delivery by settting **QMAILLOCAL** / **QMAILREMOTE** environment variable.
 You could use any method to call bogofilter (either directly in *filterargs* control file, or your own script).
 You can see a Pictorial representation of how this happens. ![LocalFilter](indimail_spamfilter_local.png)

-You can also use <b>vcfilter</b>(1) to set up a filter that will place your spam emails in a designated folder for SPAM.
-Refer to the chapter [Writing Filters for IndiMail](#writing-filters-for-indiMail) for more details.

 ## Training bogofilter